Reading progress: 0%

 By the late 1990s and early 2000s, a new group of artists began using folk music as a major influence in their work, while also being part of the indie rock scene.
 The result was called “indie folk,” though the term described a sensibility more than a fixed sound.
 Acoustic guitars became popular again.
 Harmonies softened the edges.
 The production often felt intentionally restrained, even in professional studios.

-At the same time, the movement grew with the blog era, when online music sites and early streaming platforms made it easier to discover new music.
-People shared discoveries on message boards and digital magazines, not just on the radio.
-Intimacy once again became popular.
-Listeners wanted music that felt real and free, not the overly polished pop music of the time.
+At the same time, the movement grew alongside the blog era, when online music sites and early streaming platforms made discovery easier.
+People shared recommendations on message boards and digital magazines, not just through radio.
+Intimate music found a new audience.
+Many listeners were looking for songs that felt grounded rather than glossy.

 Indie folk did not reject modernity.
 It reinterpreted tradition in a modern way.
 Lyrics often centered on isolation, landscape, and vulnerability.
 But the artists used new technology in their music.
 The voice was now heard by new audiences thanks to the internet.